newrelic/docs-website/src/content/docs/infrastructure/host-integrations/host-integrations-list/kafka/kafka-integration.md

 </Callout>

 - Using secrets management.
 Use this to protect sensitive information, such as passwords that would be exposed in plain text on the configuration file.
 For more information, see [secrets management](/docs/integrations/host-integrations/installation/secrets-management).

+### Offset monitoring

+When setting `CONSUMER_OFFSET = true`, by default, only the metrics from consumer groups with active consumers (and consumer metrics) will be collected.
+To also collect the metrics from consumer groups with inactive consumers you must set `INACTIVE_CONSUMER_GROUP_OFFSET` to `true`.

+When a consumer group is monitoring more than one topic, it's valuable to have consumer group metrics separated by topics, specially if one of the topics have inactive consumers, because then it's possible to spot in which topic the consumer group is having lag and if there are active consumers for that consumer group and topic.
+To get consumer group metrics separated by topic, you must set `CONSUMER_GROUP_OFFSET_BY_TOPIC` to `true` (it defaults to `false`)

+For more on how to set up offset monitoring, see [Configure KafkaOffsetSample collection](/docs/infrastructure/host-integrations/host-integrations-list/kafka/kafka-config/#KafkaOffsetSample-collection).

 ## kafka-config.yml sample files [#examples]